 thought up by the wives of forefathers when they got together for their

-early government was in danger of being taken over by the Tories and the
+early government was in danger of being taken over by the Tories, French and the

 fur traders.
 Fur was the New Worlds largest industry (after the Spanish

-Gold played out) and at the time they wanted to take over the U.S. by bribery so we
+Gold played out) and at the time the fur interests were trying to take over the U.S. by bribery so we

 had to make four caveats to handle them.
 Also we added to the Constitution